 What are the Shifts and What is the Season?

-We are flexible to some degree (for example, you are welcome to schedule vacation time at the beginning of the season) and we want to do anything we can do to make it possible for you to work with us this season.
-We can’t make any decisions that do not work in the interests of the professional farm staff or the CSA Shareholder Community, however.
+We are flexible to some degree and we want to do anything we can do to make it possible for you to work with us this season.
+We can’t make any decisions that do not work in the interests of the professional garden staff or the CSA Shareholder Community, however.

-To apply, please send an email describing your interest , experience, commitment level, and availability to email@example.com subject=2017 Work Share.
-Include your email address and phone number.
+To apply, please send an email describing your interest , experience, commitment level, and availability to firstname.lastname@example.org subject=2018 Work Share.
+Include your email address and TEXT number.
 We’ll get right back to you!